ConstantinTi/cocoshell/README.md

 ## ToDo / Known issues
 * Commands that fail don't show the error output of the command
 * Communcation is completely based on http for now and not encrypted at all
-* There is no possibility to configure anything with arguments
 * You cannot have multiple agents running (which might not be that much of a problem)
 * You cannot see the current working directory of the agent
 * The powershell code is not obfuscated and there is no generator for that either